swinggraphics/hotlink-file-prevention/readme.txt

 == Upgrade Notice ==

+= 2.0.0 =
+* Actually works with multiple files now
+* Works cleanly when deactivated and reactivated

 = 1.1.0 =
 * Updated to work with newer versions of WordPress.

 == Changelog ==

+= 2.0.0 =
+* Track protected files in wp_options table instead of individual post meta
+* Fixed htaccess rules to work with multiple protected files
+* Use insert_with_markers() to handle writing to htaccess
+* Added CSS for media library table column
+* Added uninstall hook

 = 1.1.0 =
 * Modernized the code, and got it working again!